AlayaLab/WorldSculpt/README.md

 <h2>TL;DR</h2>

 - **Single-object prior for complex compositional scenes.** We demonstrate that a single-object generative prior can be leveraged for compositional meshification of very complex scenes with hundreds of objects.
-- **From a single-view model to a multi-view one.** We finetune Pixal3D to consume multiple views.
+- **From a single-view model to a multi-view one.** We finetune Pixal3D to consume occluded multiple-view input.
 - **Benchmark.** We release the UE-MeshyScene dataset with per-frame, per-instance annotations.
 - **Application to Marble.** The same pipeline turns a Marble 3DGS world into object-level compositional meshes.